Second Battle of Ypres

-The Second Battle of Ypres was fought from 22 April – 25 May 1915, during the First World War, for control of the tactically valuable high ground to the east and the south of the Flemish town of Ypres, in western Belgium.
+The Second Battle of Ypres was fought from 22 April to 25 May 1915, during the First World War, for control of the tactically valuable high ground to the east and the south of the Flemish town of Ypres, in western Belgium.
 The First Battle of Ypres had been fought the previous autumn.
 The Second Battle of Ypres was the occasion of the first mass use by Germany of poison gas on the Western Front.

 Background

 The German chemist Walther Nernst was a volunteer driver in 1914 and proposed to Colonel Max Bauer, the German general staff officer responsible for liaison with scientists, that they could empty the opposing trenches by a surprise attack with tear gas.
 Observing a field test of this idea, the chemist Fritz Haber instead proposed using heavier-than-air chlorine gas.

 The professional head of the German Army, General Erich von Falkenhayn, agreed to try the new weapon with the 4th Army.
 Falkenhayn wanted to use the gas to cover the transfer of units to the Eastern Front to assist the Austro-Hungarian Army against the Imperial Russian Army after its losses in 1914.
 Gas could not be released directly because the valves would freeze; liquid chlorine from cylinders would be syphoned for it to vaporise and be carried by a breeze to the British and French lines.
 German troops carried 5,730 gas cylinders, the largest weighing 40 kg, into the front line for the release.

 The installation was supervised by Haber, Otto Hahn, James Franck and Gustav Hertz.
 Cylinders were breached by shell fire on two occasions and the second time, three men were killed and fifty wounded.
 Some of the Germans were protected by miners' oxygen breathing apparatus.
 The Ypres Salient was selected for the attack, the front line followed the canal and bulged eastward around the town.
 North of the salient, the Belgian army held the line of the Yser, and the north end of the salient was held by two French divisions.
 The eastern bulge of the salient was defended by the 1st Canadian Division and two British divisions.
 The II Corps and V Corps of the Second Army comprised the 1st Cavalry Division, 2nd Cavalry Division and 3rd Cavalry Division, as well as the 4th Division, 27th Division, 28th Division, 50th (Northumbrian) Division, 3rd (Lahore) Division and the 1st Canadian Division.